Mint

 Description

 Mint, now part of Credit Karma, is your all-in-one AI personal assistant to track your money and improve your finances.
 With Mint, you can link accounts from over 17,000 financial institutions to see all your transactions in one place.
-It helps you track your spending by category, review monthly budgets, and get insights to understand your money habits better.
-Mint’s features, like spending tracking and net worth monitoring, make managing your money easier.
+It helps you track your spending by category, review monthly budgets, and get smart insights to understand your money habits better.
+Mint’s features, like spending tracking and net worth monitoring, make managing your money simple and clear.
 Many users, like Hersh, have used Mint to reach big goals, like paying off $125K in debt in just three years.
-It’s a simple, smart way to grow your money and take control of your financial future.
+It’s a simple and smart way to grow your money and take control of your financial future.

 Features